 NEW STUDENT ORIENTATION

-Congratulations on your acceptance to Bloomfield College for the Fall 2013 semester.
-Your college orientation is scheduled for Sunday, August 25, 2013 to Tuesday, August 27, 2013.
-Your New Student Orientation will be three days of learning about BC, team building, community development, and fun.
+Congratulations on your acceptance to Bloomfield College for the Spring semester.
+Your college orientation is scheduled for Tuesday, January 14, 2014.
+Your New Student Orientation will be one day of learning about BC, team building, community development, and fun.
 We are encouraging all freshmen first-year students and transfer students to attend Orientation (both residents and commuters).
 This orientation program has been designed to help with your transition to college life at Bloomfield College.
 You will have the opportunity to find out about the programs and services offered here at the College.
 You will also learn about our facilities, activities and standards and have the opportunity to interact with Bloomfield College students, faculty, and staff.

 If you have any questions regarding the Fall 2013 New Student Orientation program, please call the Center for Student Leadership and Engagement at 973-748-9000 ext.
 1144 or email: Student_ Orientation@bloomfield.edu.